-September 2014- October 2016: The UCL Institute of Education NPQSL Closing the gap & Succeeding in leadership September 2009 – July 2012: Middlesex University MA (Leadership and Management) 2.1 MA degree - Work based MA degree June 2008 – June 2008: International Baccalaureate Certificate in Math Studies November 1995 – November 1999: University of Nairobi Bachelor of Education (Arts) degree Math and Economics Upper second class, honors degree January 1990 – December 1993: Alliance Girls High School KCSE Kenya Certificate of Secondary Education B Plus
+July 2021-August 2021: VCLA Reading & Writing Test March 2021-July 2021: Professional Studies Coursework January 2020: High School Praxis Mathematics September 2014- October 2016: The UCL Institute of Education NPQSL Closing the gap & Succeeding in leadership September 2009 – July 2012: Middlesex University MA (Leadership and Management) 2.1 MA degree - Work based MA degree June 2008 – June 2008: International Baccalaureate Certificate in Math Studies November 1995 – November 1999: University of Nairobi Bachelor of Education (Arts) degree Math and Economics Upper second class, honors degree January 1990 – December 1993: Alliance Girls High School KCSE Kenya Certificate of Secondary Education B Plus

-Ms. Catherine Kenda
+Mrs. Catherine Kenda